amaan4152/3D-Pose-Estimation/README.md

 -Translate 3D coordinates to skeleton for visualization in Unity (Aaron)

+-Add support to wirelessly send data to a Raspberry Pi (Aaron)

 -Translate 3D coordinates to skeleton for visualization in Blender (Amaan)

 ---------------------------------------------------------------------------